This article was last updated June 20, 2023.

 - Talking too much (may finish others’ sentences or blurt out answers to questions before they have been finished)

-- Interrupts and intrudes frequently, such as cutting into conversations or activities
+- Interrupting frequently, such as cutting into conversations or activities

-To be diagnosed with one of the types of ADHD, symptoms must occur frequently over the past six months and cause routine disruption to daily life.
+To be diagnosed with one of the types of ADHD, symptoms must have frequently occurred over the past six months and cause routine disruption to daily life.
 Once diagnosed, adults with ADHD can be treated with medication, therapy, or a combination of both External Site.
-Therapy usually helps with developing behavior management strategies like ways to minimize distractions and increase structure and organization.
+Therapy usually helps with developing behavior management strategies, such as ways to minimize distractions and increase structure and organization.

-There are some positives, however.
-Employees with ADHD often bring unique skills to work.
-Many can be creative, think outside the box, hyper focus on tasks, and are more willing to take strategic risks.
+Employees with ADHD bring unique skills to work.
+Many can be creative, think outside the box, hyper focus on tasks and are more willing to take strategic risks.